Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 		SEARCH	- adjusted custom search (spotlight bg image unresolved)

 		- some more minor stuff and fixes

-		- alphabet scrollbar 'provider' is now embuaryhelper, seems faster
+		- cast provider on Netflix Trailer Playback in is now 'embuary helper' , faster (also dont need predefined actions actions)
-		- cast provider is now 'embuary helper' ,  seems faster (also dont need predefined actions actions)
+		- alphabet scrollbar 'provider' is now embuaryhelper, seems faster, also hiding 'empty' letter content